The heterogeneous impact of the EU-Canada agreement with causal machine learning: Empirical strategy

-where $\Psi_{itCA}$ represents the set of products $p$ exported to Canada by firm $i$ in year $t$, and $|\Psi_{itCA}| \ge 2$.
-Briefly, we consider as treated any firm that, before or after the entry into force of CETA, exported at least two products to Canada, with at least one of them enlisted by the CETA.
-Conversely, we will consider non-treated firms that exported at least two products to Canada before CETA but do not have any products included in their portfolio in the CETA.
+where $\Psi_{itCA}$ represents the set of products $p$ exported to Canada by firm $i$ in year $t$, and $|\Psi_{itCA}| \ge 5$.
+Briefly, we consider any firm treated if it exported at least two products to Canada, at least one of which is listed in CETA, before or after the entry into force of CETA.
+Conversely, we will consider non-treated those firms that exported at least two products to Canada before CETA but do not have any products included in their portfolio in the CETA.

 Once we have defined the set of \textit{treated firms}, $\Theta$, we can establish the treatment at the firm-\textit{per}-product level.
 Let $i$ denote the firm, $p$ indicate the product, and $t$ represent the year.
 The treatment indicator at the firm level is defined as: .\\